icub-tech-iit/creo2urdf/README.md

 **Since it is under development, we cannot guarantee that the user interface of `creo2urdf` will not implement breaking changes.
 Be aware of this if you start using the code contained in this repository**

 ## CREO Parametric versions supported and tested
-- `9.0.2`
+- `9.0.8.0`

 ## Assumptions & limitations

-- In order to export the urdf of the robot, the relative CREO mechanism has to conform to [these guidelines](https://github.com/icub-tech-iit/cad-libraries/wiki/Prepare-PTC-Creo-Mechanism-for-URDF).
+- To export the urdf of the robot, the CREO mechanism has to follow [these guidelines](https://github.com/icub-tech-iit/cad-libraries/wiki/Prepare-PTC-Creo-Mechanism-for-URDF).
-- Subassemblies are **NOT** yet supported.
-- The joints are in position 0.
+- The joints are assumed to be in position 0.
 - Right now it can handle only **REVOLUTE**, **PRISMATIC** and **FIXED** joints.

 ## Installation from binaries